Toryt/allen/doc/AllenRelation.md

 _indeterminate_ relations, such as `I1 (pm) I2` (`I1` `PRECEDES` `I2`, or `MEETS` `I2`).
 This is comparable to reasoning
 with `≤`, `≥`, and `≠` with points.

 For intervals, given 13 basic relations, we get 8192 (= 2<sup>13</sup>) possible _general relations_.
-This includes the
+The 13 basic
-`FULL` relation (comparable to `< ⋁ = ⋁ >` with points), which expresses the maximum uncertainty about the relation between two intervals. `FULL` means you are from Barcelona.
+relations are an _orthogonal basis_ for all possible general relations.
+This includes the `FULL` relation (comparable to `< ⋁ = ⋁ >` with points), which expresses the maximum uncertainty about the relation between two intervals. `FULL` means you are from Barcelona.
 The `EMPTY` relation is not a true relation.
 It does not express a relational condition between two intervals.
 It is needed for consistency with some algebraic operations on relations.

 ## Interval constraints